AREACODE831/drawingmachine-cloud/README.md

 do imaginative drawing on the cloud!

 I often look up at the sky on the bus and enjoy finding the clouds' interesting shapes.
 Then, I start abstractly or certainly drawing on that cloud.
-For example, if there was a dragon-like shape of a cloud at home, and in my mind, I draw funny faces or angry facial expressions of dragons.
-When I learned about drawing machines that allow the user to draw on the image, I thought of my favorite activity on the bus: drawing on the cloud.
+For example, if thI often look up at the sky on the bus and enjoy finding the clouds' interesting shapes and abstractly drawing on that cloud.
+Thus, I wanted the user to feel creative, fun, and happy while selecting the random cloud pictures and drawing on them.
+I like to share that fun activity and emotions with many.
+This drawing machine lets the user choose from the random picture of the clouds by clicking the button below; and they can freely draw on that chosen cloud by mousepressed function.
+If they hit ‘s,’ they can save the image too.
+The brush is pastel rainbow to evoke dreamy feeling.